apache/shenyu/README.md

    * It provides plugins such as current limiting, fusing, forwarding, routing monitoring and so on.

-   * Seamless docking with HTTP, dubbo, and springcloud.
+   * Seamless docking with HTTP,Restful,websocket,dubbo and springcloud.

    * Plug-in hot plug, users can customize the development.